Kavya2099/Digit-recognizer/README.md

 * Typically, the architecture includes **convolutional layers, pooling layers, and fully connected layers**.
 ### Model Training:
 * Split the dataset into training, validation, and test sets.
-* Train the CNN model on the training data using an appropriate optimization algorithm like **Adam**.
+* Trained the CNN model on the training data using an appropriate optimization algorithm like **Adam**.
 * Used **categorical_crossentropy** as loss function.
 * Monitor the model's performance on the validation set to prevent overfitting.
 * Added **Augumentation and dropout** to prevent overfitting.